Are you stressed?

 The survey, designed by the National Health & Safety Executive, grades stress levels from 1 (‘stressed out’) to 5, which is where we should all aspire to be – stress free.

-2016 result say Voice members achieve a collective 3.23, that improved slightly in 2017 to 3.25, however, this result leaves a lot of room for concern with respect to the immediate and future health and wellbeing of the workforce, not to mention the retention levels of new professionals entering the sector.
+Our 2016 result saw Voice members achieve a collective 3.23 score, In 2017, we saw a slight improved with 3.25, however in 2018, our members overall score them worsend to 3.19 (remember, the close to 1, the more stressed you are).
+As a union for education professionals, we see stress as a serious concern with respect to the immediate and future health and wellbeing of the workforce, not to mention the retention levels of new professionals entering the sector.

 Feel Stress Free